0X-JonMichaelGalindo/LimnJS/README.md

 ***

 Outlines are **"does-it-fit?" tests, not constructors**:
-Objects are not created from outlines, and outlines don't care how object were created.
+Objects are not created from outlines, and outlines don't care how objects were created.

 An outline only checks whether an object meets the outline's requirements.